unsaved/bycontract-plus/README.md

 npm install @admc.com/bycontract-plus@1.3
 ```

-Disclosure: Node doc and usage indicates that if a module is ES6 then it must be loaded
+Disclosure: Node docs and usage indicates that if a module is ES6 then it must be loaded
 via "import...from".
 For example, attempting a require from an ES5 environment results in:
 ````
 require() of ES Module <ES6_MODULE> from <ES5_SCRIPT> not supported.